 FOR ADDITIONAL INFORMATION CONTACT: Robert Mason (703)648-5305, U.S. Geological Survey, Office of the Delaware River Master.

 Provisional Hydrologic Data:

 Data presented on the Office of the Delaware River Master website are reviewed periodically to ensure accuracy.
 The data are considered provisional, however, until they are published in the annual report of the River Master.

 Data users are advised to carefully consider the provisional nature of the information before using it for decisions that concern personal or public safety or the conduct of business that involves substantial monetary or operational consequences.

 Information on the accuracy and appropriate uses of the data can be obtained by contacting the Deputy Delaware River Master.

-- Current Reservoir and Streamflow Data: Table (PDF)
+- Weekly Reservoir and Release Data: Table (PDF)

 - Storage for New York City Reservoirs: Graph (PDF)